AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

   - id: a004cc84-67b9-4a33-a3a7-8ec7273ef4dc
     internal-label: Metadata
 ---
-# Import DITA content from Git repositories using Git Connector
+# Use Git Connector (Beta) to import content from Git repositories into Experience Manager Guides

 >[!IMPORTANT]
 >
 > Git connector is currently available as a Beta feature, and remains disabled by default.
 Please contact the Customer Success team to enable the feature.

+Git Connector enables you to integrate Git repositories with Experience Manager Guides.
+If you maintain certain documentation in Git repositories, you can bring that content into Experience Manager Guides and manage it as part of your documentation workflow.

-Git Connector allows you to import content from Git repositories into Experience Manager Guides.
-After the content is imported, teams can continue using Experience Manager Guides for authoring, review, translation, and publishing workflows.
+After an administrator configures a Git connector for your source repository, you can import the folders, files, other documentation assets into Experience Manager Guides.
+Once imported, the content is stored and managed in Experience Manager Guides, where you can use its authoring, review, translation, and publishing capabilities to develop and deliver documentation.

+The Git Connector also helps you keep imported content aligned with changes in the source repository.
+When content is updated in Git after it has been imported, you can refetch the changes in Experience Manager Guides, identify conflicts, and resolve them before updating the imported content.
+This enables you to work with Git-managed content in Experience Manager Guides while maintaining visibility into changes made in the source repository.

 ## Prerequisites

 Before you start using this feature, ensure that:

-- Git Connector is enabled for your environment.
+- Git Connector feature is enabled for your environment.
+- If enabled, your Administrator has configured the Git connector in your environment.
+For details, view [Create and configure Git Connector from the user interface](../install-conf-guide/conf-git-connector.md).
 - You have access to the Git repository that contains the DITA content you want to import.
 - You know which repository branch and source folder you want to use.
 - You know the target folder in Experience Manager Guides where the imported content should be stored.
-- Your Administrator has created and configured the Git connector in your environment.
-For details, view [Create and configure Git Connector from the user interface](../install-conf-guide/conf-git-connector.md).

 ## Import content from the connected Git repoistory

-After your administrator configures the GitHub connector, you can use it from the Editor to start importing content from a Git repository.Perform the following steps to import content from a Git repository:
+After your administrator configures the Git Connector, you can use it from the Editor to start importing content from a Git repository.Perform the following steps to import content from a Git repository:

 1. In the Editor, open the left panel.
 1. Select **Data sources**.

     The connected data sources are displayed.

-1. Select the GitHub connector that your Administrator configured.
+1. Select the Git Connector tile that your Administrator configured.

 1. Select the + icon and then select **Bulk importer**.